warmana/cloudant-docs-fork/docs2017/src/api/using_views.md

 To send several view queries in one request, use a `POST` request to `/$DATABASE/_design/$DESIGNDOC/_view/$VIEW`.

-The request body is a JSON object containing only the `queries` field.
+The request body is a JSON object that contains only the `queries` field.
 It holds an array of query objects with fields for the parameters of the query.
 The field names and their meaning are the same as the query parameters of a regular view request.

-The JSON object returned in the response contains only the `results` field, which holds an array of result objects: one result for each query.
+The JSON object that is returned in the response contains only the `results` field, which holds an array of result objects: one result for each query.

 Each result object contains the same fields as the response to a regular view request.

-_Example request containing several queries, using HTTP:_
+_Example request using HTTP that contains several queries:_

 ```http
 POST /$DB/_design/$DESIGNDOC/_view/$VIEW HTTP/1.1